Eat Your Way to Healthier Looking Skin

 6. Red peppers.
 Red and orange foods typically contain high levels of antioxidants, and red pepper sin particular have extra skin-boosting benefits.
 Dr. Ronald Watson at the University of Arizona suggests that red peppers can also ward off sun damage by reducing the impact of ultraviolet light.

 7. Dark chocolate.
 Dark, natural chocolate is rich in antioxidants, which means the body can quickly get rid of toxic substances that often cause many of the symptoms associated with premature aging.
 Whether you choose truffles or dark chocolate nuggets, you may finally be able to enjoy your chocolate fix guilt-free.
+In fact, some of the best facial moisturizers have chocolate in them.

 Eating a well-balanced diet can help you maintain a healthy weight and reap the rewards of healthy, younger-looking skin.
 Adding brazil nuts, avocado and even dark chocolate to your weekly menu can help you ward off the signs of aging for life.